westbjumpin/spring/doc/site/content/changelogs/_index.markdown

 - deprecated the `ghostedBuildings` engineoption.
 You can read it manually as a modoption and set every unitdef not to leave ghosts.

 ## Features

+### Non-turreted units rotate towards target

+A set of changes aimed to help develop melee units.

+- units with non-turreted weapons will try to face the target, if all other weapons fail to pass targeting checks.
+This happens both within the unit's range (frequently) and outside of it (less frequently).
+- angle fire tolerance checks won't apply in case the aimpoint is clipped inside the target (doesn't happen in all cases, so the tolerance is still something to be aware of of for CQB weapons / units).
+- non-turreted non-front oriented weapons won't be handled correctly by the change above for now.
+- there could be unknown side effects.
+It's a test change.

+### Icon atlases

+- `gl.Texture` and alike no longer supports referencing icon textures via `^123` (unit def ID).
+- icons atlas can now be specified right from `gamedata/icontypes.lua` (FIXME how?).
+This way the atlas is not built but loaded.
+- `Spring.AddUnitIcon` can now operate with sub coordinates in case of atlased input texture (args 6-9 are now u0, v0, u1, v1 respectively).
+- add `$icons` aka `$icons0`, and `$icons1` textures.
+They respectively represent the initial icons atlas as seen during the game load and a possible atlas that is created for some of the icons got replaced.
+- add `Spring.GetUnitIconData`, `Spring.GetIconData`, `Spring.GetAllIconData` to mostly get the atlas coordinates.
+See the API listing for details, the exact interface is still subject to change.

 ### Camera callins